RMSi Experience in Canada

 Water Efficiency Program Implementation

-Since 2005, the team from Resource Management Strategies Inc. (RMSi) were responsible for managing and delivering services for York Region’s water efficiency project.
+From 2005 to 2010, the team from Resource Management Strategies Inc. (RMSi) were responsible for managing and delivering services for York Region’s water efficiency project.
 As a continuation of the Water for Tomorrow program started in 1997, accomplishments of the program included an estimated savings of 22.4 million litres of water per daily, which was 18% over the target of the project.
 The project stayed significantly under budget.
 One of the main challenges of managing this project in a two-tier municipal setting was building and maintaining positive relations with the nine area municipalities to ensure a successful outcome.
 The main components of the York Region water efficiency project were residential/commercial toilet and shower head retrofits, public education, youth education and summer water use reduction program.

 Multi-Family Solid Waste Diversion Study